 At Sunbridge Institute we are committed to serving and being a diverse, inclusive community.
-We are striving collectively to ensure the continued growth and development of our curriculum and program offerings to reflect these values.
-As we deepen our own relationship to Diversity, Equity, and Inclusion, we ask for your honest feedback and perspective, understanding that we wish to widen our lens and that this work is, and will always be, in process.
-If anything arises for you regarding our efforts, please contact our director of education and organizational culture, Meggan Gill, at DEI@sunbridge.edu.
+We strive collectively to ensure the continued growth and development of our curriculum and program offerings to reflect these values.
+As we deepen our own relationship to Diversity, Equity, and Inclusion, we ask for your honest feedback and perspective.